 This may involve taking part in a selection event that can include role plays, presentations, questionnaires, tests or case studies to review.

-After the second interview we’ll let you know if you’ve been successful or not and what happens next.
+After the second interview, we’ll contact you if you’ve been successful or not and explain what happens next.
 Everyone interviewed will be contacted.

-We will give you feedback after interviews, but unfortunately not after the CV screening stage.
-We'd like to, but the high number of applications we recieve means we can't get back to everyone.
+We will always give you feedback after interviews, but unfortunately not after the CV screening stage due to the high number of applications we receive.

 Travelling to Interview

-You can find maps, directions and everything you need to know about travelling to our sites on our locations page.
+You can find maps, directions and everything you need to know about travelling to our sites on our Contact Us page.